llmsystem/llmsystem2024spring/docs/Logistics.md

 # **Policies**

-## Late Work Policy
+## Late Day Policy

+Each student will have **3 late days** in total for all the individual assignments.
+Each assignment is allowed to use **at most 1 late day**.
+No penalty is applied for late days, but there will be penalties if you submit the homework late.

-This course works best when everybody completes their work by the designated deadlines.
+We still encourage everybody to complete their work by the designated deadlines.
 This prevents cascading tardiness from overwhelming both students and teaching staff.

+**Extensions**
 However, sometimes there are situations that call for extensions.
 Some examples from the last few years include the following:

 - The death of friend or family member
 - A wedding in the family